geomel/geomel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my website.
-I am currently a PhD candidate at the <a href="www.uom.gr">University of Macedonia</a> working at the <a href="https://se.uom.gr">Software Engineering Labgroup</a>.
+Hi, and welcome to my website.
+I am currently a PhD candidate at the <a href="www.uom.gr">University of Macedonia</a> working at the <a href="https://se.uom.gr">Software Engineering Lab group</a>.
 My research interests are on the area of Software Engineering and more specific in software design, quality, evolution analysis and maintenability.
-I am currently working on Web 3.0 full stack technologies and like building Dapps with Blockchains, Smart Contracts and Web frameworks.
-I hold a BSc on Applied Informatics (2008), a MSc on Computer Systems (2010) and i am working as a Software Engineer ever since.

-I have experience in working as a researcher in EU-funded projects as part of my work in the software engineering lab group.
+I hold a BSc on Applied Informatics (2008), a MSc on Computer Systems (2010) and i am working as a software engineer ever since.
+I also have experience in working as a researcher in EU-funded projects as part of my work in the software engineering lab group.

+In my other half working-life i am a managing partner at Idrogios Education, the leading Educational Robotics and Informatics lifelong educational and certification center in Greece, where i serve as head since 2009.

-I activelly develop in Java, Javascript (React, Typescript), Solidity, PHP, Python and have experience in building scientific and commercial applications.
+I am currently working on Web3 full stack technologies and enjoying building Dapps with Smart Contracts and Web frameworks.
+I actively develop in Java, Javascript (Node, React), MERN stack, Solidity, PHP, Python and i am proficient in using various DevOps tools.

+I have many years experience working with software repositories mining, AST parsers and RESTful applications while building scientific and various commercial applications.